Khernandez115/Khernandez115.github.io/_tabs/resume.md

 ## Competitions

 ##### Hack The Hostipal Qualifers
-Placed 1st  in a team of 5 students in week-long pentesting competition to hack a mock island.
+* Placed 1st  in a team of 5 students in week-long pentesting competition to hack a mock island.

-Used NMAP, poorly configured credentials, and known vulnerabilities in devices to access and exploit computers, cameras, stop lights, and conveyor belts.
+* Used NMAP, poorly configured credentials, and known vulnerabilities in devices to access and exploit computers, cameras, stop lights, and conveyor belts.

 ##### DOE - Cyberforce
-Placed 23rd in a team of 6 students against 144 teams to tackle real-life BlueTeam scenarios and CTF challenges.
+* Placed 23rd in a team of 6 students against 144 teams to tackle real-life BlueTeam scenarios and CTF challenges.

-Analyzed security posture of provided virtual environment and implemented free tools such as Windows Defender, Windows Firewall, and Backups prior to the start of the competition.
+* Analyzed security posture of provided virtual environment and implemented free tools such as Windows Defender, Windows Firewall, and Backups prior to the start of the competition.

-Detected, responded, and recovered from seven events caused by the competition’s professional RedTeam.
+* Detected, responded, and recovered from seven events caused by the competition’s professional RedTeam.
 ##### CPTTC - Penetration Testing Competition
-Compete in a team of 6 against universities throughout the world in penetration testing competition.
+* Compete in a team of 6 against universities throughout the world in penetration testing competition.

-Used tools such as Nmap, Nessus, Metasploit, Dev tools, phishing email, and more to gain access to mock hotel network.
+* Used tools such as Nmap, Nessus, Metasploit, Dev tools, phishing email, and more to gain access to mock hotel network.

-Gained access to LDAP server, hosting all user Personal identifying information
+* Gained access to LDAP server, hosting all user Personal identifying information
-##### NCAE Cyber Games

 ##### CCDC - Collegiate Cyber Defense Copmetition
-Assigned Mock network to configure and protect from Professional Red Team Compromised in the first ten minutes of the competition Learned importance of doing basic security configurations
+* Assigned Mock network to configure and protect from Professional Red Team

+* Compromised in the first ten minutes of the competition

+* Learned importance of doing basic security configurations

 ### Clubs and Organizations

 ##### Motorola Solutions Scholarship Program
 Fall 2021-Spring 2023
-Selected as 5 out of 20+ applicants to provide students with experiential cybersecurity learning.
+* Selected as 5 out of 20+ applicants to provide students with experiential cybersecurity learning.
-Program allows for focus on learning work-like scenarios using tools such as CyberStart, HackTheBox, and competitions
+* Program allows for focus on learning work-like scenarios using tools such as CyberStart, HackTheBox, and competitions

 ##### Don't Panic!
 Computer Science Club
-Club Representive for Campus club meetings
+* Club Representive for Campus club meetings

-Resposible for collaborating with E-Board to get CS and CS interested students to engage with
+* Collaborating with E-Board to get CS and CS interested students to engage with campus community via Discord and Events
 ##### PAC Mentorship Program
-Paired with Matthew Mead, CTO of SPR, in technology focused Mentorship Program.
+* Paired with Matthew Mead, CTO of SPR, in technology focused Mentorship Program.

 ##### Cybersecurity Club
-Acivelty participated in CTF and state-sponsored Cyber competitions
+* Acivelty participated in CTF and state-sponsored Cyber competitions

 ##### Loyola Men's Club Volleyball
-National Champions Spring '23
+* National Champions Spring '23

-Club Vice-President Junior Year
+* Club Vice-President Junior Year

-Club Secretary Senior Year
+* Club Secretary Senior Year

 ##### Brothers 4 Excellence
-Member of CDI organization promoting Men of Color in academia
+* Member of CDI organization promoting Men of Color in academia

 ##### Panel Speaker for Center of Diversity and Inclusion

 ##### Selected by Financial Aid Office to share my story and stress the importance of MAP Grant due to potential defunding during covid to the Govenor of Illinois

 ## Technical Skills
 Microsoft Office, Java, Python, C#, Linux, Kali Linux, Windows, EnCase, Wireshark, FTK Imager, Active Disk Editor, Event Viewer, Elastic, Splunk, Process Hacker 2, Metasploit, Burp Suite, MYSQL, GitHub

 ## Languages
 Fluent in English